OHS Committees, WHS Representatives and Designates

 • Respond in writing that a recommendation has been accepted or rejected (with a reason) within 30 days to the OHS Committee, WHS Representative, or Designate.

-• Provide periodic written updates on an accepted recommendation until it is complete to the OHS Committee, WHS Representative, or WHS Designate.
+• Provide periodic written updates on an accepted recommendation until it is complete to the OHS Committee, WHS Representative, or Designate.

-• Consult with the OHS Committee, WHS Representative, or WHS Designate about the scheduling of workplace inspections, and make sure they participate in these inspections.
+• Consult with the OHS Committee, WHS Representative, or Designate about the scheduling of workplace inspections, and make sure they participate in these inspections.

 OHS Committee Responsibilities